-- That the City Solicitor be requested to prepare and bring forward a bylaw to designate the property at 304 3rd Avenue North as a Municipal Heritage Property under the provisions of The Heritage Property Act, with such designation to include the exterior of the building, as well as two interior elements, being the hammer-beam rafters and Casavant organ; - 2.
+- That the City Solicitor be requested to prepare and bring forward a bylaw to designate the property at 304 3rd Avenue North as a Municipal Heritage Property under the provisions of The Heritage Property Act, with such designation limited to the exterior of the building; - 2.
 That the General Manager, Community Services Department, be requested to prepare the required notices for advertising the proposed designation; and - 3.
 That \$2,500 be allocated from the Heritage Reserve for supply and installation of a recognition plaque for the property.